IIITLucknowSWEngg/CSITTeam022/Assignment 1/URD.md

 ## **2. Scope**

-The MedPlus Clone platform will consist of a mobile application and a web interface with features for customers, medical professionals, pharmacies, and administrators.
+The MedPlus Clone platform will consist of a mobile application and a web interface with features for customers, pharmacies, and administrators.
 It will support multiple user roles and provide functionality for medicine search, order placement, payment processing, prescription management, and delivery tracking.

 ---

 ## **3. Stakeholders**

 - **End Users (Patients)**: Users who wish to purchase medicines, book consultations, and access health-related services.
-- **Medical Professionals**: Doctors and health experts offering consultation and prescription services.
 - **Pharmacy Partners**: Pharmacies that list medicines on the platform for sale.
 - **Delivery Personnel**: Individuals responsible for delivering medicine orders.
 - **Administrators**: Platform administrators who manage users, orders, and content.